 Your tongue is an important muscle responsible for helping you eat, swallow, and talk.
 If your tongue becomes irritated or injured, you may experience pain.
 Most of these situations, however, are minor and are not cause for concern.
 Your dentist explains which condition you may be experiencing and what you can do.
 Here are some typical causes of tongue pain and what you can do about them.

 A canker sore is a lesion that can appear on your tongue or other soft tissues.
 It typically appears as a small white round spot with a red border, and you may experience pain when you eat or talk.

 Hormones, stress, illness, or spicy foods can cause canker sores, and they usually go away on their own after a week or two.
-Topical pain medication or warm salt-water rinses may be soothing if you have a canker sore.
+Topical pain medication or warm saltwater rinses may be soothing if you have a canker sore.

 The fungus Candida in your mouth can cause a condition known as thrush if it becomes overgrown.
 This manifests as white or yellow patches on the tongue or inside your mouth that are painful.